vcoda/basic-graphics-samples/README.md

 Compute shaders are core part of Vulkan.
 This sample performs arithmetic computations on two set of numbers using GPU compute shader.
 <br><br>

-## Known issues

-* vkCreateSwapchainKHR() may fail on Linux due to unresolved issues with alignment.

 ## Credits
 This framework uses a few third-party libraries: